PioneerAPCS18-19/Assignment7/README.md

 ## Part 1

-Get the classes set up in BlueJ, create instance variables, create a constructor, and work on the `getDigitSum` method.
+Get the classes set up in BlueJ, create instance variables, create a constructor, and fill in some methods together.

 ### Grading